 Built solely for Mac computers, Cisdem PDF Converter OCR for Mac touts a highly advanced OCR technology that is capable of convertible scanned PDF files in various editable file formats without reducing its fidelity.
 The platform automatically recognizes text elements in over 200 languages to ensure accurate conversions.
 Moreover, the platform can also detect a combination of languages.

-- Multiple language detection.
-The platform supports multi-language support and is capable of detecting documents with two or more languages.
+Multiple language detection.
+The platform comes with multi-language support and is capable of detecting documents with two or more languages.

 20. PDF Reader Pro

 PDF Reader Pro is a comprehensive software designed to help businesses easily view, manage, and modify PDF files on computers and mobile devices.
-For comfortable reading of PDF files in any environment, the software touts a night mode feature that adjusts the color and brightness levels of your device.
+For a comfortable reading of PDF files in any environment, the software touts a night mode feature that adjusts the color and brightness levels of your device.
+This is one way that they can ensure a good user experience to their audience.
 As for PDF editing, PDF Reader Pro lets you effortlessly place annotations, fill up data fields on forms, affix digital signatures, place watermarks, combine several PDF forms, and others.